fulvio999/checkup/README.md

 A personal health status recoreder diary for Ubuntu Touch (UBports) Allow to create a diary and a graphical report of:

--blood pressure
+blood pressure

--hearth pulse
+hearth pulse

--weight
--glicemic
+weight

+glicemic

+Available in the openstore: https://open.uappexplorer.com/app/checkup.fulvio